xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

 We wrote two future implementations based on the `std::future` API:

-* the first one is a non-blocking event-based (`future.then(stuff)`) future used inside our (non-blocking event-based) simulator kernel;
+* the first one is a non-blocking event-based (`future.then(stuff)`) future used inside our (non-blocking event-based) simulation kernel;

 * the second one is a wait-based (`future.get()`) future used in the actors which waits using a simcall.

-These futures are used to implement `kernelSync()` and `kernelAsync()` which expose asynchronous operations in the simulator kernel to the actors.
+These futures are used to implement `kernelSync()` and `kernelAsync()` which expose asynchronous operations in the simulation kernel to the actors.

 In addition, we wrote variations of some other C++ standard library classes (`SimulationClock`, `Mutex`, `ConditionVariable`) which work in